Date and Place of Birth: August 5, 1952; Chicago, Illinois, U.S.A.

 Bishop Thomas John Paprocki was ordained a priest for the Archdiocese of Chicago in 1978.
 After ordination, he studied law at DePaul University College of Law and was admitted to the Illinois Bar in 1981.
-Working as a parish priest at St. Michael Church in South Chicago, a neighborhood with high unemployment due to shutdowns of the local steel mills, Fr.
-Paprocki co-founded the South Chicago Legal Clinic to help answer the need for legal services for the poor.
-He still serves in a volunteer capacity as President of the organization, now called the Chicago Legal Clinic.
+Working as a parish priest at St. Michael Church in South Chicago, a neighborhood with high unemployment due to shutdowns of the local steel mills, then-Father Paprocki co-founded the South Chicago Legal Clinic to help answer the need for legal services for the poor.
+In 2014 Bishop Paprocki was named President Emeritus and Of Counsel of the organization, now called the Chicago Legal Clinic.

 In November, 1985, Cardinal Joseph Bernardin appointed Fr.
 Paprocki Vice-Chancellor of the Archdiocese of Chicago and in 1987 sent him to do post-graduate studies in canon law at the Pontifical Gregorian University in Rome.
 He completed his doctoral degree in 1991.
 Father Paprocki then returned to his previous position in Chicago as Vice-Chancellor and was appointed Chancellor in March, 1992, serving in that capacity under Cardinal Bernardin and then under Cardinal Francis George, following Cardinal Bernardin’s death in 1996.